acoppes/acoppes/site/_drafts/shipminer-roadmap.markdown

 The core loop right now is to explore an asteroid and mine it in order to discover and gather valuable minerals.
 Those minerals allow the ship to improve by increasing stats or building and installing different technology to do the task faster and better and survive other challenges in the process.
 The objective (for now) is to find an artifact and charge it to destroy the Anomaly menace that is putting the galaxy in danger.

 The current version has the core experience pretty close to what I envision for the release, including game controls and core mechanics like moving, exploring and mining asteroids.
 Improving the ship is close to what I want but I feel it still needs a couple of iterations.
-The combat experience is not so bad considering the game in mainly about mining but it needs content to make it more interesting.
+The combat experience is not so bad considering the game in mainly about mining but it needs more content to make it more interesting.

-The music is already great, the ost has a lot of songs and they feel more and more aligned with the target mood of the game with each new song.
+The music is already great, the OST has a lot of songs and they feel more and more aligned with the target vibe of the game with each new song.
 In terms of sound effects, the game needs more and higher quality for a better experience, right now it has some generated with [sfxr](https://sfxr.me/) and others are voice recordings postprocessed in Audacity with some filters and effects (yes, you can hear me doing wooooosh and braaaams and stuff like that).

-In general, the game needs more content, I have a list of things to implement already but was focused in trying to close the game loop until now.
+In general, the game needs more content and I already have a list of things to add.

-I don't have a clear path defined for metagame progress and replayability and finding that is my current big objective, there are a [couple of ideas](#design-decisions-ahead) and I need to iterate a bit in order to find what is better for the game and what I can do.
+I don't have a clear path defined for metagame, player progress and replayability and finding that is my current big objective, there are a [couple of ideas](#design-decisions-ahead) and I need to iterate a bit in order to find what is better for the game and what I can do.

 _Note: If you are interested in playing the current version and want to help me with feedback, I have some Steam keys to give away.
 Or you could wait for the Demo too._

 # Roadmap to Steam Demo

-The objective of having a Demo is to share part of the game experience to capture the interest of more players and by reaching a broader audience from within Steam itself.
+The objective of having a Demo is to share part of the game experience to capture the interest of more players by reaching a broader audience from within Steam itself.
 Also, it is a great opportunity to start getting more feedback in order to make the game better for the release (EA or final).

 Defining the contents of the Demo should be a balance between doing the minimum amount of work that reflects the best of the game experience so I can publish the Demo as soon as possible.
 That is normally difficult but doing so while also defining part of the game will be even more.

 What I know is that independently of the game decisions ahead, there are some things that are part of the experience that should be in a good state for the Demo.

-It should have:
+Here is a possible list of things:

-* Basic Steamworks integration, at least having a cloud save.
+* Basic Steamworks integration, at least having cloud save.
-* Wishlist moments like after finishing the game, in the main menu, etc.
+* Add to Wishlist moments like after finishing the game, in the main menu, etc.
 * Show the game is going to have more content and what that content is, but wouldn't be available for the demo.
 This is to work on expectations but also to communicate what the game is going to have.
-* The game is running well in terms of performance right but I have to be suer it runs as smooth as possible for the demo too (I could use hacks here if something is not working so well).
+* The game is running well in terms of performance right but I have to be sure it runs as smooth as possible for the demo too (I could use hacks here if something is not working so well).
-* Improve a bit the initial experience, maybe with a small tutorial.
+* Maybe improve a bit the initial experience, maybe with a small tutorial.
 * More and better sound effects.
 * Other links like Discord, social networks, newsletter, etc.